nethesis/nethvoice-report/ui/src/doc-inline/en/distribution_hourly_3_table_failed.md

 # Hourly Distribution of Failed Calls

-Data regarding the *Hourly Distribution of Failed Calls* for the queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data regarding the *Hourly Distribution of Failed Calls* for the queues selected during the given period.
+Data are grouped according to the chosen filter criteria.

-The *Hourly Distribution of Failed Calls* shows the division of calls closed by the caller after the minimum wait set in the working hours set.
+The *Hourly Distribution of Failed Calls* shows the distribution of calls closed by the caller after the minimum wait in the configured working hours.

 The items shown for the *Hourly Distribution of Failed Calls*
 are: